Tr6r/AK-Snake-Game/README.md

 https://github.com/user-attachments/assets/8ab2e111-32e4-478b-8cb4-f2843a4841f3

+- The gameplay is inspired by the classic Snake game on old Nokia phones.
+The logic stays very simple — a moving player, basic direction control, and item pickups — making it a good fit for testing how an event-driven system handles periodic updates and input without blocking.

-This game was built on top of AK-OS (a lightweight RTOS) together with a small OLED system.
-The main purpose was to experiment with an event-driven task model — using tasks, message/events, and non-blocking flows — while still keeping the whole project simple and small enough to run on a low-power MCU.
+- This game was built on top of AK-OS.
+The main purpose was to experiment with an event-driven pattern — using tasks, message, events, and non-blocking flows — while still keeping the whole project simple and small enough to run on a MCU (STM32l151).

 ## I.Introduction
 This is a minimalist Snake Game project running on STM32L151 with a 128×64 OLED display, 1 piezo buzzer and 3 physical push buttons for input control.